Apply continuing education credits deemed by the American Registry of Radiologic Technologists (ARRT)

 Students are encouraged to register for the following courses during the summer term: RIS 44068 Computed Tomography Techniques is a review course for the national certification exam.
 RIS 44069 Computed Tomography Clinical Education III allows students to gain added experience in MRI and to complete required clinical competencies for the ARRT exam.
 These courses not required to graduate with the certificate.

 Admission to this program is selective.
-Applicants must have graduated from a program in radiologic technology, nuclear medicine, or radiation therapy and be a registered or registry-eligible radiologic technologist, nuclear medicine technologist, or radiation therapist.
+Applicants must have graduated from a program in radiologic technology, diagnostic medical sonography, nuclear medicine, or radiation therapy, and be a registered or registry-eligible radiologic technologist, diagnostic medical sonographer, nuclear medicine technologist, or radiation therapist.
 Applicants must have a minimum 2.50 overall GPA prior to program entry.

 The program begins in the fall with an application deadline of July 1 each year.